 Between 2000 and 2004, a number of major cases were filed and settled with large insurance companies who had been accused of selling inferior policies at higher rates to African-American customers than to white customers.

-Lawyers at Seeger Weiss, LLP served on the Plaintiffs’ Steering Committee prosecuting the federal cases that were centralized in the U.S. District Court in New Orleans for pre-trial coordination by a panel of Federal judges.
+Lawyers at Seeger Weiss served on the Plaintiffs’ Steering Committee prosecuting the federal life insurance discrimination cases that were centralized in the U.S. District Court in New Orleans for pre-trial coordination by a panel of Federal judges.

 Seeger Weiss represents clients in consumer protection cases against companies who have discriminated against or acted unfairly towards an individual or a group of individuals.
-If you or a loved one have suffered due to discrimination or other wrongful action, please call our law firm directly by dialing 877-912-2668 or use our Contact Us form for a free consultation.
+If you or a loved one have suffered due to discrimination or other wrongful action, please call our law firm directly.